microchip-pic-avr-examples/pic18f47Q10-curiosity-hpc-demo-code/README.md

 The ADC value will be printed on the UART TX pin which is connected to pin RC6 through Peripheral Pin Select (PPS).
 Connect RC6 to the Virtual COM port using a jumper wire to use the on-board serial-to-USB feature.

 #### Summary
 The PIC18-Q10 family of devices have an on-board Analog-to-Digital Converter with Computation (ADCC) with 10 bits of resolution.
-The converter can be referenced to the device's V<sub>DD</sub> or an external voltage reference.
+The converter can be referenced to the device’s V<sub>DD</sub> or an external voltage reference.
 This lab references it to V<sub>DD</sub>.
 The result from the ADC is represented by a ratio of the voltage to the reference.

 ### <u>Lab 5: Variable Speed Rotate</u>